StackVista/stackstate-docs/use/health-state/add-a-health-check.md

 {% hint style="success" "self-hosted info" %}

-[Synchronize existing health checks](../../configure/health/health-synchronization.md) from an external monitoring system and add them to StackState topology elements.
+You can [synchronize existing health checks](../../configure/health/health-synchronization.md) from an external monitoring system and add them to StackState topology elements.
 {% endhint %}

 ## See also